-Sr. No. Key Audit Matter Auditor's Response 1.
-Revenue Recognition: Principal Audit Procedures: Revenue from contracts with customers for the year ended March 31, 2021 is INR 7,483 crores.
+Sr. Key Audit Matter No.

+1. Revenue Recognition:

+Revenue from contracts with customers for the year ended March 31, 2021 is INR 7,483 crores.

 The Company recognises revenue following five step framework in accordance with IND AS 115 "Revenue from customer contracts".
 A signed and enforceable contract with customer is a pre-requisite for revenue recognition in accordance with IND AS 115.
 Management evaluates the terms and conditions of the signed contracts prior to recognizing revenue.
 These contracts are often subject to modification in the form of amendments, change requests, or statements of work (contract modifications), which can occur frequently and may lead to change in timing and measurement of revenue recognition.
-Our audit approach was a combination of test of controls and substantive procedures which included amongst others the following: Tested the effectiveness of controls relating to recording of revenues based on rates agreed as per signed contracts and confirmation from customers for efforts / resources deployed for a sample of invoices.
-For a sample of contracts, tested revenue recognition by agreeing key terms used for recording revenue with terms in the signed contracts and confirmation received from customers for efforts / resources deployed.